Privacy Notice

 How Long We Keep Personal Information

 The College will retain your personal data for the minimum period necessary for the purposes described above.
 Please note that after completion of your studies the College may still require to hold your personal data for a period of time to satisfy statutory/legal obligations and/or to meet administrative requirements.
-This is in line with the College retention schedule.
+This is in line with the College data retention schedule.

 Appropriate data will be retained permanently to ensure a record of your educational achievements is retained.